The Lagan Gateway

 A consultation to give the community an opportunity to express their views and opinions on the proposed route took place between 5 June and 4 July 2022.
 You can find out more about the results of the consultation at Your Say: Lagan Gateway - Phase 2 (link opens in new window).

 The first phase of the project was completed in autumn 2021.
-Following public engagement - and subject to planning permission being granted - it is anticipated that work will get underway on phase two of the project early in 2023.
+Following public engagement - and subject to planning permission being granted - it is anticipated that work will get underway on phase two of the project in 2024.